appbaseio/reactivesearch/content/docs/analytics/Implement.md

 ## Advanced Analytics
 ### How to implement custom events
 Apart from the pre-defined search headers you can also set custom events with the help of `X-Search-CustomEvent` header.
 Custom events allows you to build your own analytics on top of the appbase.io analytics.<br/>
-For example, with every search query you may want to record the user's platform.<br/>
+For example, you might be interested to know the platform used by a user to make the search request.<br/>
 There can be a plenty of scenarios, the choice is yours that how you want to use it.

 `X-Search-CustomEvent` -> It accepts the value in the following format: "key1=value1,key2=value2,..." where key represents the event name and value represents the event value.<br/>